 Getting started is a quick and simple process.
 No entrance exams are required and you don’t have to provide official transcripts.
 A master’s degree is not required to take doctoral-level courses.
 (However, if you wish to commit to CalSouthern’s Doctor of Psychology program, a master’s degree is a prerequisite.)
 Courses start every month; you’ll never encounter a closed course or waiting list!

 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 PSY 87702 Psychological Assessment I

-This course introduces the use of intelligence and personality assessment.
+This course provides an introduction to the use of intelligence and personality assessment.
 The focus of study reviews widely used tests and how those tests are constructed, administered, and scored.
-Learners will explore the basics of understanding and interpreting test results.Learning Outcomes:
+Learners will learn the fundamentals of understanding and interpreting test results.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor

 - Assess and summarize appropriate recommendations to clients based upon test results

 - Assess the ethical issues involved in testing

 - Synthesize psychological test information, behavioral observations, and psychosocial history into a comprehensive test report

 - Demonstrate ethical behavior in regard to emerging relevant technologies applicable to psychology